-The Significant Tree Register is an initiative by the City of Mandurah, under the Town Planning Scheme No 3, Clause 6.52 and 6.5.4, to protect trees of significance in our community.
+The Significant Tree Register is an initiative by the City of Mandurah, under the Local Planning Scheme No. 12, to protect trees of significance in our community.

 The tree/s can be nominated by any member of the community or organisation, and can be either native or exotic species and growing on private or public land.

 Once nominations are received, the tree will be assessed against set criteria by a Working Group to determine their suitability to go onto the register.
 If the tree satisfies any of the Categories of Significance - Assessment Criteria, the City will proceed with the nomination in accordance with the Significant Tree Register Process Flow Chart with the final approval given by Council.